PhilippeSigaud/D-templates-tutorial/README.md

 ## Utils

 The `utils` folder contains a small D script to extract the hundreds of modules present in the text and test their compilation.
-I have to update it to make it parse the markdown file instead.
+You can also find there the extracted and tested modules.